 Thanks to the wealth of quality audio apps available for mobile devices, your smartphone or tablet can become the ultimate music-discovery tool with the push of a button.
-Apps like Apple Music and Spotify put massive libraries at your fingertips, while dynamic radio programs like NPR Music and Pandora will unearth the best band you haven't heard yet.
-Relative newcomers like YouTube Music and Tidal add video and other offerings.
+Apps like Apple Music and Spotify put massive libraries at your fingertips, while dynamic radio offerings like NPR Music and Pandora will unearth the best band you haven't heard yet.
+Other up-and-comers, such as YouTube Music and Tidal, add video and other offerings.
 There are tons of other music apps that deserve your ears, so here are 20 of our favorites.
+(Image Credit: Kaspars Grinvalds/Shutterstock)

 Built on a backbone of iTunes Radio and Beats Music, the Apple Music (Android, iOS) streaming service offers subscribers a vast library of more than 30 million songs.
 Users can create custom playlists, try out new tunes in the "For You" category (which builds recommendations from your listening habits), check out featured content uploaded by artists through the "Connect" or explore curated playlists and the Beats 1 radio station.
 Free listeners can check out Beats 1, Apple Radio and content on Connect.
 Those who pony up for the $9.99 monthly subscription get the whole shebang.